Jam12390/Jamboard/readme.md

 We're so back with v2.
 This is a 75% keyboard which I designed over the course of a couple of days back in Feb for fun and to see just how hard designing a keyboard could be!
+(Minor note: I know the branding on the case says "Just Another Hackboard".
+That was the original name for the project and is the branding I want for the keyboard. + I'm printing the case myself so it shouldn't be an issue.)

 Spoilers: It was difficult.